Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 5. Check the checkbox next to the **IsActive** parameter, and click on the **Submit** button.

-##  Best Practices: Adding AWS Templates
+##  Best Practices: Adding OCI Templates
 1. It is recommended that you provide the **Description** at the template level so that whenever you create multiple ODLs from the same template, you do not need to add a description at each ODL level; it is automatically configured.

 2. Add **Owner Email** to identify the person responsible for building the template, so that whenever there is an issue with the template configurations or while accessing the lab environment, you can reach out to the template owner.